bipul34/NetApp-Ansible-Self-derived-Inputs/README.md

 ## Upcoming Tasks

-Day0 build of cluster (build cluster as per requirement post rack and stack by NetApp ) with very few inputs
+Day0 build of cluster (build cluster as per requirement post rack and stack by NetApp ) with very few inputs  :  Completed , Check Build directory
+Create a Kubernetes pod with persistent storage from netapp via trident CSI

 ## Completed Playbooks